fossasoftware/my-toolbox-crx/README.md

 * All user settings are stored via `chrome.storage.sync` for automatic cross-device synchronization.
 * The notepad preview relies on [`marked.js`](libs/marked.min.js) and sanitizes HTML output with [`DOMPurify`](libs/purify.min.js).
 * Import and export actions simply read or write JSON files containing your configuration.
 * Source files for each tool reside inside the `features` directory.
+Playful extras live under `features/fun`.

 ---